Collaborative Research Centres

 Collaborative Research Centres (CRC) or Sonderforschungsbereiche (SFB) are long-term basic research projects paid by the Deutsche Forschungsgemeinschaft (DFG).
 They can be extended to up to 12 years.
 In the CRC, scientists from several disciplines of a university or several universities work together.
-CRCs enable institutions to further develop their research profile und build structures.
+CRCs enable institutions to further develop their research profile and build structures.
 The universities can also cooperate with non-university research institutions.